 That Christmas our holiday party had a new star – Zoye!
 She marched around my parents’ house – the whole house, not just the kitchen – as if everyone had come just to greet her.
 She sported a little diaper like a fashion accessory and snuggled on the couch with Bill to watch our highly-competitive (only to my dad, mind you) bowling tournament.
 The pair was the picture of contentment in each other’s warmth.

-This year the holidays seem right – a time for cheer.
-If Zoye could leave her stress behind her, so can I. Plus, Zoye is in a truly loving home now, and we’ll be spending this holiday with our new mill momma foster dog, Olive.
+A year later, the holidays seem right – a time for cheer.
+If Zoye could leave her stress behind her, so can I. She is in a truly loving home now, and we’ll be spending this year’s holiday with our new mill momma foster dog, Olive.
 No diaper needed… as of last week.

 **Written for the Trupanion Insurance Pawliday Blog Contest